timshannon/bolthold/README.md

 A common scenario is to store the bolthold Key in the same struct that is stored in the boltDB value.
 You can automatically populate a record's Key in a struct by using the `boltholdKey` struct tag when running `Find` queries.

+Another common scenario is to insert data with an auto-incrementing key assigned by the database.
+When performing an `Insert`, if the type of the key matches the type of the `boltholdKey` tagged field, the data is passed in by reference, **and** the field's current value is the zero-value for that type, then it is set on the data _before_ insertion.

 ```Go
 type Employee struct {
 	ID string `boltholdKey:"ID"`  // the tagName isn't required, but some linters will complain without it